Many of us have come to face the unsettling (okay, annoying) fact that acne is not just for teenagers in puberty anymore.

 When treating MF, the skin on the face and the skin on the body can, and should, be treated differently with the right products.

 One of the main differences between the skin on your face and the skin on your body is the thickness of your skin.

+You can also try creams that are used for athlete’s foot because they typically contain antifungal properties that fight off the same type of fungus.
 Fortunately, there are also some simple changes you can make to prevent fungal breakouts such as:

-- Wearing looser clothes whenever possible
+Wearing breathable fabrics whenever possible

 If you’re hoping to treat or prevent MF, try incorporating exfoliating your body with a physical or chemical exfoliant into your skincare routine.

 A great time to do this is after a sweaty workout or when you are in extra humid conditions!

 While physical exfoliators are an option, they are not the only way.